chromium/chromium/components/browser_ui/site_settings/README.md

     [SingleWebsiteSettings](https://cs.chromium.org/chromium/src/components/browser_ui/site_settings/android/java/src/org/chromium/components/browser_ui/site_settings/SingleWebsiteSettings.java)
     class.

-All of these extend `PreferenceFragmentCompat` via `SiteSettingsPreferenceFragment` and use a layout xml to define the preferences that form the screens.
+All of these extend `PreferenceFragmentCompat` via `BaseSiteSettingsFragment` and use a layout xml to define the preferences that form the screens.

 ## Site Settings